Trajectory control of a suspended load with non-stopping flying carriers: Introduction

 \section{Introduction}

-The cooperative transportation of cable-suspended payloads using Uncrewed Aerial Vehicles (UAVs) has emerged as a key research direction in aerial robotics, driven by applications in long-range logistics, humanitarian relief, infrastructure inspection, and construction~\cite{estevez2024review}.
-In particular, cable-suspended payload manipulation offers several advantages over rigid grasping, including mechanical simplicity, reduced weight, and minimal impact on the carrier’s attitude dynamics when cables are attached near the center of mass.
-Although initial studies have demonstrated the feasibility of single multirotors transporting loads, such systems are limited in payload capacity, robustness, and control authority over the full pose of the load.
-To overcome these limitations, cooperative aerial manipulation has been proposed, enabling distributed lifting and full six-degree-of-freedom control of a suspended rigid body.
+The transportation of cable-suspended payloads using Uncrewed Aerial Vehicles (UAVs) has emerged as a key research direction in aerial robotics, driven by applications in long-range logistics, humanitarian relief, infrastructure inspection, and construction~\cite{estevez2024review}.
+In particular, cable-suspended payload manipulation offers several advantages over rigid grasping, including mechanical simplicity, reduced weight, and limited impact on the carrier attitude dynamics when cables are attached near the center of mass.